2024 Market Hours

 • New Scholarship Program - A new essay contest and scholarship program called the Christkind Scholarship is launched.
 Each of the awarded students received scholarships to contribute toward their education while also participating in cultural education at the Market.

-• Educational Experiences - A new scavenger hunt is introduced, highlighting cultural features found on huts around the Market
+• Educational Experiences - A new scavenger hunt is introduced, highlighting cultural features found on huts around the Market.

 Cultural Programming